-It lasted for a year.
-During this year the land was to be fallow, and the Israelites were only permitted to gather the spontaneous produce of the fields (Lev.
-25:11-12).
-All landed property during that year reverted to its original owner (13-34; 27:16-24), and all who were slaves were set free (25:39-54), and all debts were remitted.
+In any case, the Jubilee lasted for a year.
+During this year the land was to be fallow (left unplowed and unseeded), and the Israelites were only permitted to gather the spontaneous produce of the fields (Leviticus 25:11-12).

 The return of the jubilee year was proclaimed by a blast of trumpets which sounded throughout the land.
-There is no record in Scripture of the actual observance of this festival, but there are numerous allusions (Isa.
-5:7, 8, 9, 10; 61:1-2; Ezek.
+There is no record in Scripture of the actual observance of this festival, but there are numerous allusions (Isaiah 5:7, 8, 9, 10; 61:1-2; Ezek.
 7:12-13; Neh.
-5:1-19; 2 Chr.
-36:21) which place it beyond a doubt that it was observed.
+5:1-19; 2 Chronicles 36:21) which place it beyond a doubt that it was observed.